JohnWRalph/day29server2/README.md

 HOMEWORK:
 - a Svelte app with an Express backend, jsut like the previous homework (Videogames app), but for a TODO list using DaisyUI/Tailwind.
-How to set up tailwind/daisy with svelte?
-Here:

 You should have:
 - A good looking form that POSTS data to the backend, saved in a file for now.